-The intent of the above is the eliminate the need for a special payment for Payroll Costs and Eligible Nonpayroll Costs at the end of the Covered Period or Alternative Payroll Covered Period.
+The intent of the above is the eliminate the need for a special payment for Payroll Costs and Eligible Nonpayroll Costs at the end of the eight-week periodCovered Period or Alternative Payroll Covered Period.

 5. Can a borrower accelerate a payment for a Forgivable Expense so that it falls within the Covered Period or Alternative Payroll Covered Period?